The Complete Guide

 What Does an EKG Technician Do?

 EKG technicians are incredibly important allied healthcare team members on the frontlines of saving lives.
 Through non-invasive technologies like Holter monitoring, EKG (or ECG) and stress tests, these health practitioners can accurately diagnose cardiovascular irregularities and disease.
+Their involvement is more than just diagnosis; these technicians are involved throughout the process, from preparing patients, to reporting the results and maintaining the equipment.
+Trust us, that is no small feat!

 Once tests have been administered, EKG technicians interpret the data and highlight any anomalies they see or areas for concern.
 They then present their findings to the patient’s physician, who can then decide on a treatment plan.